How To Design a Commercial Washroom

-Hygiene, functionality and style are at the forefront of any public washroom design.
-From the material of the cubicles to the style of the soap dispensers, there are a whole host of design considerations that need to be factored in when looking to improve or refurbish a public washroom facility.
+Hygiene, functionality and style are at the forefront of any public and commercial washroom design.
+From the material of the cubicles to the style of the soap dispensers, there are a whole host of design considerations to factor in when looking to improve or refurbish a public washroom facility.

-Whether you’re looking to design a public toilet for a restaurant, a leisure facility, or an entertainment complex, as the experts in washroom refurbishment, we’ll clue you into all the design considerations that should be on your list when it comes to designing your perfect public bathroom.
+This guide is aimed at contractors and facility owners/managers who operate restaurants, leisure facilities, entertainment complexes, or office spaces.
+As the experts in washroom refurbishment, we’ll clue you into all the design considerations that should be on your list when it comes to designing your perfect public bathroom.

-If you would like help with your public washroom design, or have any questions on the subject of public washroom design while reading our article, please don’t hesitate to give the Commercial Washrooms team a call on 01202 650900.
+If you would like help with your public washroom design or have any questions while reading our article, please don’t hesitate to call the Commercial Washrooms team.
+Our Washroom Design service is extremely popular, and you can book a no-obligation consultation.

-Step one is to make sure the design of your public washroom adheres to any legal requirements.
+Step one is to ensure your washroom design complies with all legal requirements.
 Legal requirements differ depending on the kind of venue in which your public washroom is situated, and it’s always a good idea to check with your local council for a full list of legal requirements.

-This means it should contain at least one cubicle (minimum width of 1200mm) with a grab rail and outward opening door.
+• A public washroom with more than four cubicles should also be designed to be accessible to people with disabilities.
+This means it should contain at least one ambulant cubicle (minimum width of 800mm) with a grab rail and outward-opening door.
 You can read our guide to disabled toilet regulations for more information.

-From entertainment venues to swimming pools, anyone looking to redesign their public washroom facility also needs to bear in mind the British Standards outlaying the total number of toilets required for each type of venue.
-The following table shows you how many toilets, urinals, and sinks you need to factor into your public toilet design.
+From entertainment venues to swimming pools, anyone redesigning their public washroom facility should also bear in mind the British Standards that specify the number of toilets required for each type of venue.
+The following tables show how many toilets, urinals, and sinks you need to include in your commercial toilet room design.

 Shops and shopping centres